10kh-at-rb/poodr/notes/chapter_2.md

 # Designing Classes with a Single Responsibility
 The point of this chapter is to go over the principles and techniques that will help us build a classes that do one thing and are easy to change later.
-We will go over that belongs in a class and several techniques to make it easy to change later.
+We will go over what belongs in a class and several techniques to make it easy to change later.

 We can never predict what change will come later so the first thing we do is to make it as simple as possible.
 We need the code we write to do what is being asked of it now, without trying to predict everything it will be asked to do in the future.
 However if we follow the Single Responsibility Principle we will make it easy to change later.